hashicorp/vault/website/source/guides/operations/vault-ha-consul.html.md

        CGroup: /system.slice/consul.service
                └─23758 /usr/local/bin/consul agent -config-file=/usr/local/etc/consul/client_agent.json -pid-file=/var/run/consul/consul.pid

-After starting all Consul client agents, let’s check the Consul cluster status:
+After starting all Consul client agents, check the Consul cluster status:

     $consul members
     Node        Address           Status  Type    Build  Protocol  DC    Segment consul_s1   10.1.42.101:8301  alive   server  1.0.6  2         dc1   <all>
     consul_s2   10.1.42.102:8301  alive   server  1.0.6  2         dc1   <all>
     consul_s3   10.1.42.103:8301  alive   server  1.0.6  2         dc1   <all>
-    consul_c_v1 10.1.42.201:8301  alive   client  1.0.6  2         arus  <default>
+    consul_c1   10.1.42.201:8301  alive   client  1.0.6  2         arus  <default>
-    consul_c_v1 10.1.42.202:8301  alive   client  1.0.6  2         arus  <default>
+    consul_c2   10.1.42.202:8301  alive   client  1.0.6  2         arus  <default>

-Looks good — 3 Consul server agents and 2 Consul client agents are shown in the cluster, and with that, we’re good to move on to the Vault server configuration.
+The above output shows 3 Consul server agents and 2 Consul client agents in the cluster.
+Now, you are ready to configure the Vault servers.

-### Putting it Together
+### <a name="step4"></a>Step 4: Configure the Vault Servers

-Now that we have a Consul cluster consisting of 3 servers and 2 agents for our Vault servers, let’s get the configuration for Vault and a startup script together so that we can bootstrap the Vault HA setup.
+Now that we have a Consul cluster consisting of 3 servers and 2 client agents for our Vault servers, let’s get the configuration for Vault and a startup script together so that we can bootstrap the Vault HA setup.

+Our Vault servers in this guide are defined by IP address only, but referenced by a label as well:

+- **`vault_s1: 10.1.42.201`**
+- **`vault_s2: 10.1.42.202`**

-This section presumes the vault binary is located at `/usr/local/bin/vault.`
+This section presumes the vault binary is located at **`/usr/local/bin/vault`**.

 #### Vault Configuration